 Getting here

 Long Compton is situated in the district of Stratford-upon-Avon, approximately 5 miles north of the market town of Chipping Norton.
-The village is located close to the River Avon, which flows through Stratford-upon-Avon, and is nestled at the foot of a hill, offering breathtaking views of the surrounding countryside.
+The village is nestled at the foot of a hill, offering breathtaking views of the surrounding countryside.

-As mentioned earlier, Long Compton is on the main route between Stratford upon Avon and Oxford.
+As mentioned earlier, Long Compton is on the A3400 between Stratford upon Avon and Oxford.
 As such, getting here by car or other motorised transport is quite easy.

 There is no train station in the village, the nearest one is in Moreton in Marsh, which is about a 15 minute drive away.
 There are however, regular bus services to the village.